 About the Web Integrity Project

-We launched the Website Integrity Project (WIP) to monitor changes to government websites, holding our government accountable by revealing shifts in public information and access to Web resources, as well as changes in stated policies and priorities.
+The Website Integrity Project (WIP) was launched to monitor changes to government websites, holding our government accountable by revealing shifts in public information and access to Web resources, as well as changes in stated policies and priorities.
+Our ultimate aim is to expand and improve access to reliable and high-quality information on government websites for all Americans.
 We work with journalists to make our findings public, and we produce policy analyses to evaluate and recommend changes to Web governance practices and help ensure access to valuable Web resources.
 Follow @SunWebIntegrity for updates.

-WIP builds on the collective work that our co-founders helped start and lead in their roles on the Environmental Data and Governance Initiative’s (EDGI) Website Monitoring Team, which tracks and reports on changes to federal environmental, climate, and energy Web resources.
+WIP builds on the work of the Environmental Data and Governance Initiative’s (EDGI) Website Monitoring Team, which our co-founders were helped found.
+EDGI tracks and reports on changes to federal environmental, climate, and energy Web resources.
 In writing our website monitoring reports, we make use of protocols that our co-founders helped develop with colleagues at EDGI, in addition to relying on partners at the Internet Archive and making use of their Wayback Machine.

 Our Role Protecting Public Web Resources